-- Unauthorised absences are those which the school has not received a reason for absence or has not approved a child's leave absence following a parental request.
-Examples of unauthorised absence include, but is not exclusive to: - When a term time holiday is taken which has not been granted by the headteacher. - An absence for which there has been no absence note received from parents/carers. - Absences with no supporting medical evidence where this has been requested (this will have been previously communicated to parents/carers through the attendance monitoring procedures) - Parents giving their children permission to be off school unnecessarily, such as for shopping, birthdays, to look after siblings;
+Unauthorised absences are those which the school has not received a reason for absence or has not approved a child's leave absence following a parental request.
+Examples of unauthorised absence include, but is not exclusive to:

-- Truancy before or during the school day; - Students who arrive after the close of registration.
+- When a term time holiday is taken which has not been granted by the headteacher. - An absence for which there has been no absence note received from parents/carers - Parents giving their children permission to be off school unnecessarily, such as for shopping, birthdays, to look after siblings; - Truancy before or during the school day; - Students who arrive after the close of registration.